computerguided/FCM/doc/classes/Device.md

 }
 ```

-## Connect components to handlers

-Handlers cannot receive messages as they don’t possess a state machine.
-Instead, they supply a function interface to initiate asynchronous actions (e.g. start listening).
-To be able for a component to call these functions, the component must have a reference to the handler which must be set explicitly.

 ## Initialize the created components

 The last step of the initialization of the device is to initialize all the created components.
 This is done by calling the `initializeComponents()` method.